gsamokovarov/jump/README.md

 `j ra/web` -> /raketa/website

 If your input doesn’t give you the right dir, you can `j`.
-That will jump to the next entry with the prev input.
+That will jump to the next entry with the previous input.

-Little hand-tuned details like those let `jump` reads my mind with zero LLMs interaction.
-If I wasn't a humble developer, I'd call it an artisan hard-crafted software, but I am, so I'll let you call it what you want. 😄
+Little hand-tuned details like those let `jump` read my mind with zero LLMs interaction.
+If I wasn't a humble developer, I'd call it artisan hard-crafted software, but I am, so I'll let you call it what you want. 😄

 ## Migrate from `autojump` or `z`